letsleaveitempty/flexbuzz/README.md

 Usage
 ------------

-Use Node.js to run flexbuzz.js:
+Use [Node.js](http://nodejs.org) to run flexbuzz.js:

-$ node.js flexbuzz.js [limit]
+    $ node flexbuzz.js [limit]

-where the optional [limit] parameter says how many numbers you want to print.
+where the optional `[limit]` parameter says how many numbers you want to print.
 Default is 100 for compatibility.

 Design
 ------------